play-co/appnext/README.md

 # Game Closure DevKit Plugin: Appnext

-This plugin adds analytics support from the [Appnext service](http://appnext.com) for Android and iOS platforms.
+This plugin adds ad interstitial support from the [Appnext service](http://appnext.com) for Android and iOS platforms.

 ## Usage